 The new move happens the the week of April 25th, which seems fitting that it is also the week of Passover.
 I’m bummed that I won’t be able to cook more Passover dishes this year but I think its best to wait until we’re settled to get any cooking in.

-A few things I will miss about Cali: ramen, Mexican food and my beloved Middle Eastern treats.
+A few things I will miss about Cali: ramen, Mexican food, but then I’ll just have to make my pozole more oftenand my beloved Middle Eastern treats, such as these bamieh.
 I was certainly spoiled with living in such a culturally diverse area and still have to do some research to see what is around in the Washington area.
 So if anyone has any tips, send ’em my way!

 Keep it simple and use your food processor to make the “rice”, or even better…I’ve seen them prepped in stores and frozen in bags (Whole Foods and Trader Joes).
 Cook for a bit with aromatic spices of saffron, turmeric and cinnamon and then add all the “jewels”; pomegranate seeds, pistachios, chopped carrots and dates.
 Aint it a beaut?